Best Film for the Canon EOS 850

 Consumer vs Professional Film

-A larger dynamic range is advantageous due to the fact that it tends to make shooting in variable lighting conditions easier.
+A larger dynamic range is ideal given that a bigger range can make shooting in various lighting conditions easier.

 - Digital cameras 14+ stops